★ A Cinematic Initiative

 And it ends — leaving something behind to talk about.
 In a moment when children's attention is being colonised by 15-second loops, returning to long-form, intentional watching is itself a form of resistance.

 We are building the connective tissue: a curated library, a trained leader, a weekly rhythm.
-So that every child, in every classroom, can have what cinema has always given the few.
+So that every learner — in every classroom and on every campus, from the youngest school to the MBA hall — can have what cinema has always given the few.

 ★ In Beeban Kidron's words